Skip to Main Content Back to Top Let's Talk

 Wage garnishment is heavily regulated.
 Among other things, the law protects individuals with wage garnishments by limiting the amount of wages that may be withheld.

-The DOL says that, for most types of wage garnishment, the federal wage garnishment law caps the amount of earnings that may be garnished in any workweek or pay period.
-This is 25 percent of disposable earnings (the employee’s gross income minus legally required deductions) or the amount at which an employee’s disposable earnings exceed 30 times the federal minimum hourly wage (minimum wage is $7.25 per hour in 2022), whichever is less.
+The DOL says that for most types of wage garnishment, the federal wage garnishment law caps the amount of earnings that may be garnished in any workweek or pay period.
+This is 25 percent of disposable earnings (the employee’s gross income minus legally required deductions) or the amount at which an employee’s disposable earnings exceed 30 times the federal minimum hourly wage (minimum wage is $7.25 per hour as of 2024), whichever is less.
 If the employee’s disposable earnings are less than 30 times the current federal minimum wage, no amount may be garnished.

 Some types of debt have different caps.
 For example, there is an exception when the wage garnishments are to support another person, such as a spouse or child.

-• If the worker is supporting a spouse or child, up to 50 percent of disposable earnings may be garnished.
+• If the employee is supporting a spouse or child, up to 50 percent of disposable earnings may be garnished.

-• If the worker is not supporting a spouse or child, up to 60 percent of disposable earnings may be garnished.
+• If the employee is not supporting a spouse or child, up to 60 percent of disposable earnings may be garnished.

-• If the worker is more than 12 weeks in arrears, an additional 5 percent may be garnished.
+• If the employee is more than 12 weeks (about 3 months) in debt, an additional 5 percent may be garnished.

 • For defaulted debts owed to the federal government and defaulted federal student loans, up to 15 percent of disposable earnings may be garnished.